Income

 Marking Income as Received

-Mark income as received when it arrives to keep your planning summary accurate.
-This updates the received total and helps you see how much of your expected income has come in so far.
+Mark income as received when it arrives to keep your planning accurate.
+This feeds your Total Actual so you can see how much of your expected income has actually come in so far.

-• Expected Income — Total income you expect to receive this period.
+- Total Planned— The income you expected to receive this period.

 Visit the Budgets article to learn how budgets and income work together.